alexeysas/sdc-signs-recognition/README.md

 ![alt text][image1]

-As we can see that data samples are not uniformly distributed across classes.
+As we can see data samples are not uniformly distributed across all classes.
 Some classes have a lot more data samples.
-Although distributions are close for training, validation and test sets (sligtly different for validation set) it can cause issues for the model generalization.
-So we will try to address this issue during preprocessing step.
+Also distributions are close for training, validation and test sets (sligtly different for validation set).
+Becouse of this fact non-uniform distribution should not be a problem for the existing data.
+However, there is a risk that model will not be generalized well for additional data (for example samples from the web) as it can be overtrained for specific classes.
+We will try to address this issue during preprocessing step later.

 ![alt text][image2]